hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

   Then I expect to see alert "Username cannot be empty"
 {% endhighlight %}

+Although this is just something we draft on a paper, or directly in our mind, it's very close to the human language.
+Everyone should be able to read and understand.

 Let's translate it into Swift.

-Open *LoginTests.swift* and write the first test:
+Open `LoginTests.swift` and write our first test.
+Again, test method name must begin with prefix **test**.

 {% highlight swift %}
 func testEmptyUsernameAndPassword() {